Sam-Spencer/BarChart/README.md

 # Bar Chart
-A bar graphing standalone library with animation for iOS (Cocoa Touch).
-More documentation for this library is coming soon - along with a large amount of new features!
+BarChart is a Bar Graphing standalone library with animation for iOS Apps (Cocoa Touch).
+BarChart is easy to integrate with your existing or new iOS projects, allows for styling and easy customization, and provides multiple methods to easily populate your bar graph with data from a variety of sources (XML, NSArray, or NSDictionary).

 ![Screenshot on iPad and iPhone](https://github.com/iRareMedia/BarChart/raw/master/Screenshot.png)